There’s a lot more to running drills than just analyzing your running technique and correcting it during the run.

-When you try these 5 different running drills, focus on fast ground contact, straight posture, an efficient use of arms and activating the different running muscles while doing the drills.
+Whit these five running drills, focus on fast ground contact, straight posture, an efficient use of arms and activating different running muscles while doing the drills.

 How often should I do running drills?